NVIDIA Corporation

 Legal Services for any Non-Excluded Legal Matter:

 This benefit will cover any legal services to review and/or prepare documents, or any other service required on any legal matters not listed as a Covered Service or Exclusion.
-This benefit may not be used to extend the coverage for any other service shown in the Schedule of Benefits beyond the limits of coverage.

 Discounted Legal Services for any Non-Excluded Legal Matter:

-This benefit will cover any legal services to review and/or prepare documents, or any other service required on any legal matters not listed as a Covered Service or Exclusion
+This benefit will cover any legal services to review and/or prepare documents, or any other service required on any legal matters not listed as a Covered Service or Exclusion.

 Consumer Matters